micheal-earl/mikes-program-blog/_posts/2018-03-03-been-a-while.markdown

 ---
 Well this blog didn't really take off.
 I just can't spin up the effort to write something every day.
 I've recently gotten into Lua and the LOVE 2d game library.
 Playing around with that has been pretty fun.

 I'm using a library in lua to help me implement OOP functionality.
-The library is called classical.lua and you can find it here: https://github.com/rxi/classic
+The library is called classical.lua and you can find it [here](https://github.com/rxi/classic).

-You can see the notes I have on classical in this small repo https://github.com/Zenrix/oop_notes
+You can see some notes I made on the usage of the classical library in my repo [here](https://github.com/Zenrix/oop_notes)

+And, just so I can test some stuff on my blog I will post the notes here too.

+&nbsp;

 **Main.lua:**

 ```lua
 -- We must require our "classic" library to implement this